Maritime Transport Act 1994

 You could also call this:

-"The Minister can make a maritime event special and create rules for it in New Zealand waters."
+"The Minister can create a special rule for a big maritime event in New Zealand waters."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.